amuro4/Final-Project/README.md

   - Q-Q Plots
   - Scale-Location Plots
 - Compare models using Adjusted R², AIC, and BIC.

+---

+### Known Limitation
+The app **does not include a feature to create a new column** based on user-defined operations (e.g., addition, subtraction).
+- **Reason**: During development, integrating this feature caused other critical functionalities (e.g., EDA, PCA) to break.
+After multiple attempts, the feature was excluded to preserve the app's core functionality and stability.

+---

 ### Folder Structure
 - **Data**: Contains the cleaned and scaled datasets (`cleaned_penguins.csv`, `scaled_penguins.csv`).